-Social media managers represent companies and are responsible for generating, curating (selecting, organising and presenting information), editing, posting and managing social media posts and content.
+Social Media Managers represent companies online and are responsible for generating, curating (selecting, organising and presenting information), editing, posting, and managing social media posts and content.

 - Top-notch communicator and public speaker